digitalocean/csi-digitalocean/README.md

       [...]
 ```

-After successful expansion, the _status_ section of the PVC object will reflect the actual capacity.
+After successful expansion, the _status_ section of the PVC object will reflect the actual volume capacity.

 Important notes:

 * Volumes can only be increased in size, not decreased; attempts to do so will lead to an error.
 * Expanding a volume that is larger than the target size will have no effect.
-The PVC object status section will continue to represent the actual size.
+The PVC object status section will continue to represent the actual volume capacity.
 * Resizing volumes other than through the PVC object (e.g., the DigitalOcean cloud control panel) is not recommended as this can potentially cause conflicts.
-Additionally, size updates will not be reflected in the PVC object status field immediately.
+Additionally, size updates will not be reflected in the PVC object status section immediately, and the section will eventually show the actual volume capacity.

 ### Volume Snapshots